raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Now, how do we get our evaluator to handle it?
 Our `evaluate` function takes a configuration object as a parameter, and that's where we define operators.
 We're going to define `∅` as an atomic operator.[^atomic]

-[^atomic] Atomic operators take zero arguments, as contrasted with postfix operators that take one argument, or infix operators that take two operators.
+[^atomic]: Atomic operators take zero arguments, as contrasted with postfix operators that take one argument, or infix operators that take two operators.

 ```javascript
 const regexA = {